 - 3.1.
 Purpose and Definitions: In Stage I, the Jury will select Respondents qualified to undertake a development program of the cost and complexity of the Transit Center and Tower while maintaining design excellence.
 Respondents to the RFQ must propose a team of highly qualified and innovative individuals representing architectural and engineering design and development.
-Respondents must identify each member of their Team, including, but not limited to, the Lead Designer for the Transit Center and Tower, the Development Entity for the Tower, and executive architects, engineers, and special consultants for the Transit Center and Tower.
+Respondents must identify each member of their Team, including, but not limited to, a Lead Designer to design both the Transit Center and Tower, a Development Entity for the Tower, and executive architects, engineers, and special consultants for the Transit Center and Tower.
 The Lead Designer could be an individual or a collaboration of individuals.
 The Respondent's written submittal and interview should provide the Jury with an understanding of the Lead Designer's design philosophy and experience, the Respondent Team's composition, organizational and management structure, and capability to complete the Transit Center and Tower. - 3.2.
 Format and Copies: Respondents must submit ten printed copies of the Respondent Qualifications bound in 8.5 x 11 inch format and one electronic copy in PDF format on a compact disc.
-A page is considered a single side of paper; printing double-sided equals two pages. - 3.3.
-Contents: The submittal shall contain only the following information.
-No other information will be accepted. - 3.3.1.
-Cover Letter: The cover letter shall briefly introduce the Respondent and summarize the content of the submittal (maximum two pages).
-The Lead Designer and Developer may sign a single cover letter or separate letters. - 3.3.2.
-Narrative Description of Proposed D/D Team: Respondents shall submit a written narrative (maximum six pages) that describes the composition of the Respondent Team and the names and the specific roles and responsibilities of the key members of the D/D Team.
-The narrative should explain why the specific combination of team members was selected.
-The narrative should demonstrate a commitment to comply with TJPA's Quality Management System (the Quality Management System Manual is provided in the Appendix to this Competition Manual). - 3.3.3.
-Respondent Organization Chart: Respondents shall submit a graphic depiction of the Respondent Team structure (maximum two pages).
+A page is considered a single side of paper; printing double-sided equals two pages.